rolve/rolez/README.md

 Now, create an `App.rz` file in your project's `src/main/java` folder and paste the *Hello World!* code from above.
-Run `mvn compile` in the project root to compile the program and `mvn exec:java -q` to execute it.
+Run `mvn compile` in the project root to compile the program and `mvn exec:java -Dexec.mainClass=App -q` to execute it.
 Note that the first time you run these commands, Maven automatically downloads the Rolez compiler and the runtime library (and many other dependencies), which can take some time.

 You can find a complete *Hello World!* Maven project, including more detailed build instructions, in the examples directory: